• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees.
+• Preheat oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

-• Peel, core, and dice apples into ½" cubes (the smaller the better).
+• Peel, core, and dice apples into ½" cubes.
 In a bowl, add apples, brown sugar, and cinnamon.
 Toss to coat and set aside.

 • On a lightly floured surface, roll out puff pastry sheets to approximately 12 inch squares.
 Cut each sheet into four squares.

 • Spoon a scant ¼ cup of pie filling onto a corner of each square, avoiding ½ an inch around the edges.
-Fold the opposite corner of each puff pastry over to cover filling.
-This will form a triangle.
+Fold the opposite corner of each puff pastry over to cover filling to form a triangle.
 Press the edges with a fork to seal.

 • In a small bowl, whisk egg and 1 tablespoon of water to create an egg wash.
 Brush tops and edges of each turnover with egg wash.

-• Sprinkle the tops with turbinado sugar and slice a vent into each turnover.
+• Sprinkle the tops with turbinado sugar and slice a vent in the center of each turnover to allow steam to escape (this helps prevent filling from seeping out the sides).

 Equipment Recommendations